 Driving in the Cook Islands can be dangerous, particularly at night, due to poor visibility and road conditions.

 A significant number of traffic accidents resulting in hospitalisation involve motorcycle riders.
 In 2016 the Cook Islands introduced a helmet law that requires anyone riding a motorcycle, bicycle or scooter to wear a safety helmet approved for that vehicle at all times.
 This also applies to passengers.
 Most travel insurance policies have exclusions for not complying with local laws or wearing a helmet.

 For periods of up to six months, visitors to the Cook Islands can use an Australian driving licence to operate a vehicle in the Cook Islands, for the same class of vehicle identified on their licence.
 For example, an Australian car licence will allow a traveller to drive a car in the Cook Islands, but not a scooter.
 Travellers can obtain a temporary motorcycle/scooter licence by passing a practical test at the Police Headquarters in Avarua.
 To obtain a licence you will need to bring your current Australian driver's licence and passport.
 Allow sufficient time as queues can be significant.

-For further advice on road safety, see our road travel page.
+Don’t drink and drive.
+For further advice on road safety, see our